awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 ```

 **Example 2: Perform WorkSpace\-specific tasks**  <a name="perform-workspace-specific-tasks"></a>
 The following policy statement grants an IAM user permission to perform WorkSpace\-specific tasks, such as launching and removing WorkSpaces\.
-The user can perform some tasks on the WorkSpaces directory, such as enabling or disabling the settings for Internet access, local administrator access, and maintenance mode\.
+In the policy statement, the `ds:*` action grants broad permissions — full control over all Directory Services objects in the account\.

 ```
 {